 Even though our literature search began in 1978, the first relevant papers were not found until 1991 for wildlife and 1995 for humans.
-Although some laboratory studies were found before 1991, but not included in Figure 2.
+Some laboratory studies were found before 1991, but not included in Figure 2.
 For wildlife, there has been an increase in the number of studies published each year beginning in 2011 (Figure 2).
 For humans, few studies were available before 2011 and no increase in publications per year.
-In 2016, the first studies on the effects of artificial light at night on plants was published.
-Review papers are less common for humans, with a few in 2013 and 2015.
-For wildlife, review papers were the most numerous in 2018.
+In 2016, the first studies on the effects of artificial light at night on plants were published.
+For wildlife, review papers were the most numerous in 2021.

 All relevant papers were labeled by a subject matter expert with a category of light source: light from built environment (all sources together), transportation, recreation, resource extraction (which included industrial sources), military, or other.
 The other category includes studies where light was added in an experimental setting.
 We did not find any studies where multiple sources were investigated.
 Most of the human and wildlife studies are focused on light from the built environment.

 In the 33 studies on human response to light, 8 studies looked at the effect on sleep, and 5 of the studies looked specifically at the effects of street lighting.
 One study, A laboratory study of the psychological impact of light pollution in national parks (Benfield et al. 2018), had direct implications for management of lights in park settings.In the 310 studies on wildlife response to artificial light, there were:

 - 20 on plants

 - 3 studies in parks or protected areas